iwsllc/iwsio-forms/demo/src/content/index.md

 ## `<ValidatedForm>`

 Complimenting the inputs, I've included a form component to simplify styling and validated submit handling.
 It includes some CSS sugar `needs-validation` and `was-validated` for pre and post first submission.
 (This is kind of a throwback to Bootstrap, but you can use it however you like).
-You also still have acess to the psuedo classes `:valid` `:invalid` as usual with these input components.
+You also still have acess to the psuedo classes `:valid` or `:invalid` as usual with these input components.

 `onValidSubmit` invokes when form submit happens with all valid inputs.
 It's the same as using a regular `<form/>` `onSubmit` but with a built-in `form.checkValidity()` call to ensure field inputs are valid. `className` provided here will style the underlying HTML form.